Donald Colvin, Esq

 Who Does Proposition 213 Apply To?

-2. Drivers Convicted of DUI — If you were convicted of driving under the influence at the time of the accident, Prop 213 prevents you from collecting non-economic damages, even if you were not the one who caused the crash.
+If you were driving under the influence at the time of the collision, Prop 213 prevents you from collecting non-economic damages.

 What Compensation Can You Still Recover Under Prop 213?